rabie01/kubernates-microservices-python/README.md

   <img src="./Project documentation/ProjectArchitecture.png" width="600" title="Architecture" alt="Architecture">
   </p>

-## Deploying a Python-based Microservice Application on AWS EKS
+## Deploying a Python-based Microservice Application on KIND CLUSTER

 ### Introduction

-This document provides a step-by-step guide for deploying a Python-based microservice application on AWS Elastic Kubernetes Service (EKS).
+This document provides a step-by-step guide for deploying a Python-based microservice application on KIND cluster.
 The application comprises four major microservices: `auth-server`, `converter-module`, `database-server` (PostgreSQL and MongoDB), and `notification-server`.

 ### Prerequisites

 Before you begin, ensure that the following prerequisites are met:

-1. **Create an AWS Account:** If you do not have an AWS account, create one by following the steps [here](https://docs.aws.amazon.com/streams/latest/dev/setting-up.html).

-2. **Install Helm:** Helm is a Kubernetes package manager.
-Install Helm by following the instructions provided [here](https://helm.sh/docs/intro/install/).

-3. **Python:** Ensure that Python is installed on your system.
-You can download it from the [official Python website](https://www.python.org/downloads/).

-4. **AWS CLI:** Install the AWS Command Line Interface (CLI) following the official [installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-5. **Install kubectl:** Install the latest stable version of `kubectl` on your system.
-You can find installation instructions [here](https://kubernetes.io/docs/tasks/tools/).

-6. **Databases:** Set up PostgreSQL and MongoDB for your application.
+- check .env file and make sure you add your vars if need to change anything

 ### High Level Flow of Application Deployment